Pyxlab/zod-prisma/README.md

 ### Installation

 0. **Ensure your tsconfig.json enables the compiler's strict mode.**
    **Zod requires it and so do we, you will experience TS errors without strict mode enabled**

 1. Add zod-prisma as a dev dependency

     ```sh
-    yarn add -D zod-prisma
+    yarn add -D @pyxlab/zod-prisma
     ```

 2. Add the zod-prisma generator to your schema.prisma

     ```prisma
     generator zod {